RonenNess/Just/README.md

 ## How To Use

 This is a headers-only library, meaning you don't need to build anything to use it.
-Simply include the specific files you want from `Just/Source/` if you only need specific parts, or include `just_all.h` if you want everything.
+Simply include the specific files you want from `Just/Source/` if you only need specific parts, or include `JustAll.h` if you want everything.

 ## API Overview